jdeniau/behat-docs/cookbooks/custom_formatter.rst

 Create the formatter
 ~~~~~~~~~~~~~~~~~~~~

-The formatter will listen to behat's events, and create output data depending on the type of event, the current state, etc.
+The formatter will listen to Behat's events, and create output data depending on the type of event, the current state, etc.

 .. code:: php